How to Get Rid of That Drunken Holiday Tattoo

 “People are always concerned about pain,” Dr. Rome tells us.
 “Tattoo removal can be quite painful, much worse than getting a tattoo.
 Most places just apply ice packs and topical numbing cream.
 At BSG we perform numbing injections to anesthetize the area and make the treatment much more comfortable. “

 So, what are you worried about?
 Come on down to BSG to get that embarrassing tattoo taken care of by professionals.
-Book your free consultation session here.
+Book your consultation session here.
 When that’s all done and dusted, you can focus on your other 2018 resolutions, and use our advice to get in shape.